 Supervisors are encouraged to provide wage employees with on-going coaching and performance feedback.
 State policy does not require supervisors to complete performance evaluations for wage or other part-time employees.

-A sample evaluation form that can be used for wage or other part time employees is below.
+A sample evaluation form may be used for wage or other part time employees.
 Supervisors can conduct evaluation sessions using this form.
-However, this form should remain in the supervisor’s file and not be forwarded to HR (as with classified evaluations).
+However, this form should remain in the supervisor’s file and not be forwarded to HR.

 Conducting the Performance Evaluation with Your Employee